 New South Wales

 Christina Brown is a Clinical and Laboratory Haematologist at Royal Prince Alfred Hospital in Sydney and a Clinical Associate Professor of Medicine at the University of Sydney.
-She obtained her medical degree at the University of Sydney and has dual fellowship from the Royal Australasian College of Physicians and the Royal College of Pathology of Australasia.
-Prior to medical training she was a medical research scientist with a PhD from London University in B cell autoimmunity.
+She obtained her medical degree at the University of Sydney, and has a dual fellowship from the Royal Australasian College of Physicians and the Royal College of Pathology of Australasia.
+Before medical training, she was a medical research scientist with a PhD from London University in B cell autoimmunity.
 Her subspecialty interests are in malignant haematology and include lymphoma, MDS, AML and the myeloproliferative disorders.
-She has a strong focus in post graduate medical education and is a haematology examiner with the Royal Australasian College of Pathologists and the current Coordinator of Advanced Training in Haematology on the Committee for Joint College training within the Royal Australasian College of Physicians.
+Christina has a strong focus in post graduate medical education and is a haematology examiner with the Royal Australasian College of Pathologists.
+Furthermore, she is the current Coordinator of Advanced Training in Haematology on the Committee for Joint College training within the Royal Australasian College of Physicians.

 Dr Benedict (Ben) Carnley